-Sample petition to your school board
+Sample petition to your school board or other decisionmaker

-Dear School Board,
+Dear School Board (or other decisionmaker),

 We are calling on you to ensure lead-free drinking water for children in our schools.
 Lead is a potent neurotoxin that harms our children's health.
 Our schools have already detected lead in water at some outlets, and because most schools have lead in their plumbing or fixtures, the problem is likely even more pervasive.
 We urge you to adopt strong policies to protect our children's health-including filters on taps at school, removing lead-bearing parts, and shutting off taps where lead exceeds 1 part per billion, as recommended by the American Academy of Pediatrics.